Converse Logo

 Converse Logo 1977-2003

-During this period, an emblem predominated by a star was used.
+During this period, an emblem featuring a star predominated.
 Designers enlarged it and placed it in the center of a square with rounded corners.
 It is entirely white, so it stands out against the black background.
-Beneath it, developers placed the text part of the logo – the company name.
-The word is written in bold sans serif font in uppercase – except for the letter “n,” which is left lowercase.
+Beneath it, developers placed the text part of the logo, the company name.
+The word is written in bold sans-serif uppercase, except for the letter “n,” which is left lowercase.
 The typeface is Sans-Serif, reminiscent of the sharp edges and thickened lines of Display Pump.

 2003 – 2007